Top 10 most shorted stocks in the UK

 If the share price goes down

 Let’s say the market moves in your favour after two weeks, and the share price drops to $60.5 with a sell price of $60.45 and a buy price of $60.55.
-You decide to close your trade.
-You'll get $50 for every point it moved down, which means you’d have made $395 in profit ([$68.45 – $60.55] x $50).
+You decide to close your trade, and get $50 for every point the price moved down – which means you’d have made $395 in profit ([$68.45 – $60.55] x $50).

 If the share price goes up

 If the XYZ share price moves against you – in other words, it goes up – you’ll lose $50 for every point the market moves against you.
 Assume the new share price is $71.5 after two weeks, with a sell price of $71.45 and a buy price of $71.55.
-If you close the trade at the new buy price, you’ll incur a loss of $155 ([$68.45 - $71.55] x $50) plus any overnight funding charges.
+If you close the trade at the new buy price, you’ll incur a loss of $155 ([$68.45 - $71.55] x $50), plus any overnight funding charges.

 Shorting stock with CFDs example

 If you choose CFD trading, you’ll be exchanging the difference in price of the stock from when the position is opened to when it is closed.
 Let’s say the underlying market price of XYZ shares is $68.5 a share, with a sell price of $68.45 and a buy price of $68.55.
-You decide to short-sell 100 shares.
+You decide to short sell 100 shares.

 If the share price goes down

-If the share price moves in your favour after two weeks and goes down to a new underlying price of $60.5, with a sell price of $60.45 and a buy price of $60.55, you’d stand to profit.
+If the share price moves in your favour after two weeks and goes down to an underlying price of $60.5, with a sell price of $60.45 and a buy price of $60.55, you’d stand to profit.
 Suppose you decide it’s time to reverse the trade, so you buy the shares at the new price of $60.55.
 Your profit on this trade will be calculated as ([$68.45 – $60.55] x 100), which equals $790.